 Everyone loves a great seafood boil but it makes a lot of food and you are standing over a pot for 25 minutes.
 A shrimp boil pack is a great alternative with all the flavors condensed into a foil packet that you can put on the grill.
 You’re going to love how you can prep this in no time and then enjoy sitting outside while it cooks without heating up your kitchen.

 Prep time and cooking time combined is only about 30 minutes, so if you’re in a hurry and need a quick meal that everyone will be raving about, give a shrimp packet a try.

 What do you put in a Shrimp Boil Pack?

-How do you season a Shrimp Boil Pack?
+How do you season a Shrimp grilled in foil?

 You’ll love this recipe when you’re having friends over.
 Everyone can customize their pack and you’re not stuck standing over a boiling pot on the stove.

 What can you serve with a shrimp boil pack

 - A fruit salad would be great